-For instance, tropical forest is an ecosystem made up of living beings such as trees, plants, insects or animals, micro-organisms that are in constant interaction between themselves and that are affected by other physical (sun, temperature) or chemical (oxygen or nutrients) components.
+For instance, tropical forests are ecosystems made up of living beings such as trees, plants, animals, insects and micro-organisms that are in constant interaction between themselves and that are affected by other physical (sun, temperature) or chemical (oxygen or nutrients) components.

-The ecosystem is the basic unit of the field of scientific study of nature.
-According to this discipline, the ecosystem is a physically defined environment, made up by two inseparable components:
+An ecosystem is the basic unit of the field of the scientific study of nature.
+According to this discipline, an ecosystem is a physically defined environment, made up of two inseparable components:

 - The biotope (abiotic): a particular physical environment with specific physical characteristics such as the climate, temperature, humidity, concentration of nutrients or pH.

 - The biocenosis (biotic): a set of living organisms such as animals, plants or micro-organisms, that are in constant interaction and are, therefore, in a situation of interdependence.